Paul Kossoff's guitars

 2. The Guitars

 #1. circa 1960 - Eko. "...with a lame gold finish and a billion knobs."
-No photographs of Paul with this guitar are known.
+No photograph of Paul with this guitar is known.
 It was likely purchased by his parents without his involvement, perhaps as a Christmas present.
 He apparently did not think much of this guitar and sought to replace it as soon as possible.
-Even by 1960 Paul was becoming a skilled player, due to a natural talent and lessons.
+Even by 1960 Paul was becoming a skilled player, due to a natural talent developed through lessons.

 Paul with his Gibson Les Paul SG, circa 1963-4.

 Paul is also seen holding the SG in a later photograph (above), standing next to a boy on drums, circa 1963-4.
-In a third photograph (below) Paul is seen with his father, when aged about 14 (1964).
+In a third photograph (below) Paul is seen with the guitar next to his father, when aged about 14 (1964).

 Apparently he used the SG through to late 1965 or early 1966.
 For a period he had given up playing the guitar, but returned to it around April 1966 after seeing Eric Clapton with his classic John Mayall's Bluesbreakers setup of Les Paul and a Marshall amp.
 This resulted in him joining Black Cat Bones shortly thereafter.